autocommitter-dude/automatting-stuff/AUTOCOMMITTER.md

-The tongue is the only muscle in the body attached from one end.
+There are more stars in the universe than grains of sand on Earth.